 The Regulations specifies some of the Core Income Generating Activities for a Banking Business, which are as follows:

 Making use of hedging to diversify the risk associated with existing investments.
-The licensee should ensure that it is able to demonstrate that related decisions and activities are being made in the UAE.
+Licensee should ensure that it is able to demonstrate that related decisions and activities are being made in the UAE.

-c) Providing credit, Loans or Other Financial Services to Clients
+Providing credit, Loans, or Other Financial Services to Clients

 A Banking Business is expected to make use of its customer deposits and other funds to invest or to lend it to others in return for interest.

 Managing capital/funds and reporting to investors or any other government institution/authority having functions related to regulation or supervision of such businesses.
-The licensee must perform and monitor its reporting activities and functions in the UAE.
+Licensee must perform and monitor its reporting activities and functions in the UAE.

 A Distribution and Service Centre Business refers to two separate activities that have been grouped under the head of one Relevant Activity by the Regulations.

 A Licensee is classified as carrying on a Distribution Business only if it is engaged in the purchase of raw materials or finished goods from a foreign group business entity and then distributes those purchased items to entities operating outside the UAE.